 Over the summer, a 17-hour Air India flight from Newark, New Jersey to Mumbai, India was found to have bed bugs that bit a baby, a mother, and numerous children all over their bodies during the flight.
 Incidents like this have happened in the past and are completely unacceptable, as airlines have a duty to ensure that their aircrafts are clean and their passengers are safe.
-If you have experienced something as unfortunate and traumatic as getting stuck on a plane with bed bugs, contact the bed bug lawyers at Willoughby Brod today to have your rights represented in order to obtain the compensation you deserve for your injuries.
+If you have experienced something as unfortunate and traumatic as getting stuck on a plane with bed bugs, contact the bed bug lawyers at Brod Law Firm today to have your rights represented in order to obtain the compensation you deserve for your injuries.

 Can Bed Bugs Survive on Airplanes?

 Despite the name bed bug, bed bugs can survive far beyond the limits of a bed.
 One common myth is that bed bugs can not survive at high altitude and therefore can not exist on planes.
 As evidenced by the cases mentioned above, bed bugs can and have been found on airplanes.
 While bed bugs are always a nuisance, it can feel like a much bigger pain when you are trapped on a long flight and are physically unable to get away from them.

 How to Avoid Getting Bed Bugs While Flying

 Taking a few precautionary steps when boarding the plane can save you from potentially suffering for upwards of 20 hours with itchy bites before you can even physically remove yourself from the airplane.
 The following is a two-step process you can follow to avoid getting bed bug bites on the airplane.

 - Put your carry on luggage in the overhead compartment before inspecting your seat and sitting down.